Bankruptcy Law Firm

 What Are Other Bankruptcy Chapters I Can File For?

-Other common bankruptcy chapters are Chapter 11 and Chapter 12.
-Chapter 11 is a good option for business owners and corporations who want to maintain control of their business and not have to forfeit their assets.
+Another common bankruptcy chapters is Chapter 12.
 Chapter 12 is specifically for farmers and fishers, be they individuals or businesses, who have come under hard times and would like to be put on a three-to-five-year payment plan.